-- 28. Glue a 135mm 'U' channel (P13) up against the edge of the plywood underframe.
-The 'U' faces you when looking at the carriage from side-on.
-See the photo below. - 29.
-Glue the battery boxes (P17) to the underframe where there two scored lines are provided.
-The rounded corners face away from the underframe.
-The details on the units should face towards you when the carriage is viewed from side on - 30.
-Glue Generator switch panel (P18), Air reservoir (P19), and Generator (P20) See photo below - 31.
-Glue the end wall door vestibules (P22) onto the carriage end walls where its outline is - 32.
-Trial fit the truss rods (P21) into the MDF base.
+- 30. Glue Generator switch panel (P17), air reservoir (P18), and generator (P19) onto the underframe.
+See photo above - 31.
+Glue the end wall door vestibules (P21) onto the carriage end walls matching their outlines - 32.
+Trial fit the truss rods (P20) into the MDF base.
 They should be pushed down until the sloped section just touches the underframe.
 When satisfied with the fit place a small dab of glue around each leg and where the sloped section touches the underframe.
-Note take care when doing this as they are fragile.
+Note take care when doing this as they are fragile - 33.